DuNGEOnmassster/Eye_Movement_Painter/README.md

 However, this is not suitable for the home experimental environment.
 Therefore, we adopted a monocular line of sight estimation strategy based on facial landmarks and eyes keypoints.
 After tracking the eye and pupil points with the help of the pre-trained model, the coordinates were enlarged proportionally to the screen to achieve monocular line of sight estimation.

-In addition, with a painting program based on PyQT, we are able to
+With opencv, we are able to

 1. use eye movement to control mouse movement

 ![](./Readme_img/Tracking_basic.png)

+In addition, with a painting program based on PyQT, we are able to

 2. use eye clicks to control mouse click in order to choose painting tools